-NOTE: No students will be permitted to check into the lab after September 14.
+\\\\NOTE: No students will be permitted to check into the lab after May 23\\\\

 On the first day of lab, you will be assigned to a lab bay, meet your TA, and be assigned to your laboratory workstation.
 You will need to choose a PIN for the lock on your personal workstation drawer - it can be four to six digits in length.
-Please write this PIN down in your lab manual so you will remember it.
-Make sure to use this PIN to lock your drawer at the end of each lab period.
+Be careful and deliberate when entering the code to lock your drawer - you will need to use the same PIN to unlock your drawer, so be careful to enter the code correctly when you lock the drawer.